 Ocean Tokens can, in principle, live in any EVM-compatible network.
 The Ocean Token contract is deployed in the Ethereum Mainnet, Pacific Mainnet, and the Nile Testnet.
-The tokens sold in the Ocean Protocol token sale were in the Ethereum Mainnet.

 |Token Contract Addresses||Ethereum Mainnet|